nemisj/docs/cv.md

 * Setting up UI testing framework ( using Selenium webdriver )

-	__Description__: Before Protractor of angular came out, had to write test runner which could execute tests ( in javascript ) using selenium and report them to the jenknis.
+	__Description__: Before Protractor of angular came out, had to write test runner which could execute tests ( in javascript ) using selenium and report them to the Jenknis.

 * Building selfcontained "Development environment” ( using vagrant, bash-scripting and python )